stefanuddenberg/Princetonpy-Jupyter-Workshop/notebooks/jupyter_tutorial.md

 # Helpful shortcuts
 All of the below commands are for Windows installations.
 Mac will likely substitute `Cmd` for `Ctrl`.
-- While coding, `SHIFT+TAB` will bring up help for your current function
+- While coding, `Shift+Tab` will bring up help for your current function
 - `Ctrl+Enter` executes the current cell, keeping your focus on it
-- `Ctrl+Shift+Enter` executes the current cell, and moves you down to the next cell
+- `Shift+Enter` executes the current cell, and moves you down to the next cell
 - `Alt+Enter` executes the current cell AND makes a new one below
 - `Esc` brings you to command mode, where you can do a number of things:
     - `A` makes a new cell above